About the Gallery

 Animation by cel painting is, in all practicality, a dead art following its replacement by computer animation.
 With no new supply, cels have increased in value.
 For this reason, I tend to be selective of which cels I seek to purchase.
 They are either of favorite characters or special scenes, mostly still from Sailor Moon (though occasionally I’ll add a Revolutionary Girl Utena cel to the mix).

 Because cels are becoming increasingly hard to find overall, I feel it is more important than ever to preserve interest and share with the world.
-I initially established the Luna Illuminata online gallery in 2000.
+I initially established the Luna Illuminata online gallery in late 1999.
 A Rubberslug edition was opened in 2002 and still remains, though sadly the site has diminished in functionality over time and no longer allows updates.
 Due to constraints there, I have re-established this independent site, though I do recommend visiting Rubberslug for the entire collective of galleries there.

 Will You Sell [X] Cel?